ijsbol/pygeolocate/README.md

 ## What is pygeolocate?
 Pygeolocate is a simple Python module that allows for developers to get the longitude and latitude coordinates of the geographical center of a country based on Googles dataset.

-Pygeolocate also allows for developers to serach countries based on their country code (and vice versa) as well as search for partial country names.
+Pygeolocate also allows for developers to search for countries based on their country code (and vice versa) as well as search for partial country names.

 ## Get a country by its full name
 ```python